 It doesn’t take an Albert Einstein to figure out all the potential nefarious uses of this information.
 As a writer, I’m dependent on the internet for my livelihood.
 If I wasn’t, I’d be awfully tempted to buy a landline to keep in touch with friends and family, and toss my smartphone and laptop into the trash can.
 Maybe then, I’d reclaim my privacy.

 Don’t get me wrong.
 I’m not denying there are good things associated with the internet and social media.
-But, if you think for a second that Facebook or Google will make (or are making) concerted efforts to protect or safeguard our privacy, think again.
+But, if you think for a second that these behemoth tech companies view our privacy as a priority, think again.

 It seems abundantly clear that they’re doing the exact opposite—going to great lengths to invade and exploit our privacy for commercial gain.

 What happened to our right to privacy?
-We forfeited it when we decided to watch cute little cat videos on Facebook or YouTube.
+We forfeited it when we decided to watch cute little cat videos on Facebook and surf the internet.

 Be careful what you search for.
 Big Brother is watching.